Saprans/TabMind/README.md

 Since the extension is currently in active development, you can install it manually via Developer mode:

-1. Download the project files and extract them into a separate folder (or clone this repository).
+1. Download the repository as a ZIP file and extract it into a folder.
 2. Open your browser and navigate to `chrome://extensions/`.
 3. In the top right corner, toggle on **Developer mode**.
 4. Click the **Load unpacked** button that appears in the top left corner.